lpassamano/tech-assessment-lead-web-developer/README.md

 **Ticketing**

 - Expose an endpoint for retrieving all available tickets in the database
-- Add a feature to enable filtering for tickets that are member-only tickets, as well as tickets that are not member-only
 - Add a feature to enable filtering retrieving the details for a specific ticket -- given that you know its ID

 **Events**